Example Switcher

 Heavy: a moment that crossed a line

-“I have been thinking about what I said about your dad.
+"I have been thinking about what I said about your dad.
 I was angry about something else and I aimed it at the easiest target, which was you.
-The thing I said was not true and even if it had been true, it was cruel.
+The thing I said was not true, and even if it had been true, it was cruel.
 I am genuinely sorry.
 I do not want to be a person who says things like that to you.
-I am going to take a walk before I respond when I'm flooded next time, and you can call me on it if I forget.”
+I am going to take a walk before I respond when I'm flooded next time, and you can call me on it if I forget."

 What we do not recommend

-• Don't use voice notes for the first message in heavy apologies.
+- Do not use voice notes for the first message in heavy apologies.
 The recipient may not be ready to hear your voice yet.
 Text gives them the option to read on their own time.

-What to remember when you are mid-fight and reaching for your phone
+A six-line field guide for the moment you are mid-fight and reaching for your phone

-1. Open by naming what they felt, before you explain anything you did or did not do.
+- Open by naming what they felt, before you explain anything you did or did not do.

-2. Own a specific behavior in ordinary language.
+- Own a specific behavior in ordinary language.
 No "sorry if you felt."
 Name what you did.

-3. Say what you will do differently next time, in a sentence they can picture.
+- Say what you will do differently next time, in a sentence they can picture.

-5. Match the medium to the severity.
+- Match the medium to the severity.
 Light fights can hold a text.
 Heavy ones may need text first, then a phone call when they are ready.

-6. Send once.
+- Send once.
 Wait.
 Their response is part of the repair, not the silence you fill.

 Frequently asked questions